danielyu2003/MotionLoop/README.md

 Functionalities include:
 - Recording accelerometer data
-- Configuring haptic feedback
+- Configuring haptic and auditory feedback
-- Sharing latest recording
+- Sharing and saving recordings to the native Files app

 \
 Planned functionalities include:
-- Multimodal feedback
+- Improved UI
 - Configurations for additional sensors
-- Ability to see previous recordings within the app
+- Ability to access recordings from within the app
-- Improved UI

 ## Installation